 Also, picking your flights one at a time means that while you are looking at an all-in fare, you may be forced to pick only one very bad option for the other flight in order to get that promised price.
 Other options could cost a little or a lot more.
 This isn’t any more expensive than searching by “complete trips,” it just means that you could get the lowest price with two bad options, a higher price with two good options, or something in between.

-Finally, my favorite option is “Time bars,” in which each flight is displayed as a bar from takeoff to landing.
+My favorite view option is “Time bars,” in which each flight is displayed as a bar from takeoff to landing.
 Options with connections are obvious because they have a two colored bars with a grey connection bar in between and an airport code telling you where you get to hang out for an hour or two.
+Hover over any colored or grey bar to get more information about the flight details or the connection.